Life Insurance Drug Test: What to Expect in 2026

 Life Insurance Drug Test: Bottom Line

 Insurers use drug test results to assess your mortality risk and set your premium.
-Don't try to beat the test because labs use detection methods that catch tampering, and insurers deny applications automatically when they find it.
+Labs use detection methods that catch tampering, and insurers automatically deny applications when they do.
 If you take prescription medications, disclose all of them and bring documentation.

 Tobacco users pay higher premiums but can qualify for non-tobacco rates after 12 months of verified non-use, depending on the insurer's underwriting guidelines.